strusoft/femdesign-api/README.md

 </p>

 # femdesign-api
 This repository contains source code for the FEM-Design API wrapper.
+This repo consists of the `C#`-Core together with `Dynamo` and the `Grasshopper` plugins.

 ## Contents
 * [Contributing](#contributing)